Have you ever wondered why Google doesn’t use Chrome on Android TV or operating systems?

-Once it finished downloading, Aptoide TV will automatically start the installation process.
+Once it has finished downloading, Aptoide TV will automatically start the installation process.

-Since Chrome doesn’t require any special permissions, click on the Install button to continue.
+Since Chrome doesn’t require special permissions, click on the Install button to continue.

-Once the installation finished, Aptoide TV creates an icon for Chrome appears and places it in the Apps tab of your Android TV.
+Once the installation is finished, Aptoide TV creates an icon for Chrome and places it in the Apps tab of your Android TV.

 Method #2: How to Sideload Chrome on Android TV & NVIDIA Shield

-Although installing Chrome on your Android TV is easier through Aptoide TV, you can’t install the latest version, or eve a specific version, if you choose to.
+Although installing Chrome on your Android TV is easier through Aptoide TV, you can’t install the latest version or even a specific version if you choose to.

-To do that, then I recommend sideloading the Chrome APK file directly.
+To do that, I recommend sideloading the Chrome APK file directly.

-There are several ways to do that, but I’ve found the easiest is to use the Downloader app and a site called APKMirror.com.
+There are several ways to do that, but I’ve found the easiest is to use the Downloader app and APKMirror.com.

 I’ve written about the Downloader app in depth in this article.
-It’s one of my favorite apps, and usually the first thing I install on a new Android TV device.
+It’s one of my favorite apps and usually the first thing I install on a new Android TV.

 To start, open the Downloader App.

-Downloader’s home screen lets you type in the web address directly, if you know where you’re going.
-It also lets you search for web pages if you’re not.
+Downloader’s home screen lets you type in the web address directly if you know where you’re going.
+It also enables you to search for web pages if you’re not.